hugolopez-online/freighble/README.md

 ## Description

-A specialized search engine for logistics professionals that helps match freight transportation needs with suitable vendors.
-Designed to expedite vendor look-up, based on multiple criteria, such as:
+Specialized search engine for logistics professionals to match freight transportation needs with suitable vendors.
+Designed to expedite vendor look-up, based on multiple criteria such as:
-- origin and destination
+- Origin and destination
-- transportation mode
+- Transportation mode
-- load specifications
+- Load specifications

 The current scope of its functionality is for loads and carriers within Canada, U.S., and Mexico only.

 > **!!
 IMPORTANT DISCLAIMER !!**
-> Please note that at this stage of development,
-> the vendors displayed with current searches are
-> mock vendors, they're not real or the information
-> shown is very likely made up or extremely inaccurate.
+> Please note that at this stage of development, it's mock vendors that are being used for testing - they're not real or the information shown is likely made up or extremely inaccurate.

 ## Tech Stack

 - **Frontend**
-    - `React.js` for UI design
+    - `React.js`
-    - `Bootstrap` for styling and visuals
+    - `Bootstrap`
     - `HTML`
     - `CSS`
     - `JavaScript`